liuzhouzerui/SCOPEseq2_imaging/scripts/GBM.md

  first_border - the x coordinate (pixel) of the first border of the patches. \
  border_gap - the pixels between the two borders of the patch. \
  round_number - the number of rounds used for de-multiplexing, default 8. \
- d_th - the distance threshold for register, default 40.
+ d_th_bead - the distance threshold for registering bead, default 40. if using low resolution for de-multiplexing image, then it's 20. \
+ d_th_cell - the distance threshold for registering bead, default is d_th_bead.

 ```
 lanes = 1